sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 One bug found so far is that the status register should only be updated when executing an instruction.
 I've therefore added a `valid` signal to the ALU.

-## Running the `cpu_test.asm`
+## Running the `test2.asm`
-It is great to have a comprehensive CPU test suite, and the current design is now able to run this test and give meaningful (but incorrect) results.
+It is great to have a comprehensive CPU test suite, and the current design is now able to run this test (using the command `make test2`) and give meaningful (but incorrect) results.
 Apart from the branch hazards that we've fixed in a brutally inefficient way above, I don't expect so many pipeline hazards, so it therefore makes sense to try and run this test now to see what bugs are discovered.

 To aid in debugging, I've added a small disassembler.
 This will print out to the console the disassembly of the current instruction executed.